domasvz1/DO-Shop-ASP.NET-MVC/README.md

 Plans for release 0.4:

+- Add order delivery time after payment; (would require a new page)
-- Another important thing is to make deleting items from database and importing process work flawlessly;
+- Important thing is to make deleting items from database and importing process work flawlessly;

 - Webpage for webshop processes
-- Create UNIT TESTS for the controllers !!!!

 - Fix as mcuh exceptions (try catches as possible);
 - Add Sprint diagram, try to work in sprint;
-- Add CSS on products page;

 - Display products categories in Main Products window;
 - Add product search in the Main products window;
 - Add the cart option and make cart visible;